daichi-yoshikawa/django-boilerplate/README.md

 In case of using vue-boilerplate, you can place it at the same level as django-boilerplate as below.

-Web application root
+Web application root<br>
-├── vue-boilerplate (Of course you will have different name for your project) └── django-boilerplate (Of course you will have different name for your project)
+├── vue-boilerplate (Of course you will have different name for your project)<br>
+└── django-boilerplate (Of course you will have different name for your project)

 By default, vue-boilerplate will generate index.html under vue-boilerplate/dist/ and bundled js and css files under vue-boilerplate/dist/static directories respectively.